 Rick's Free Auto Repair Advice

-Charge a car battery after jump start
+How to charge a car battery after a jump start

 Your alternator is NOT a charger